Elasticsearch is an indispensable part of Intercom.

 Increasing the number of primary shards can sometimes impact performance for queries that aggregate data, which we experienced while migrating the cluster responsible for Intercom’s Reporting product.
 In contrast, partitioning an index into multiple indexes distributes the load onto more shards without degrading query performance.

 Intercom has no requirement for co-locating data for multiple customers, so we chose to partition based on customers’ unique IDs.
-This helped us deliver value faster by simplifying the partitioning logic and reducing required setup.
+We also decided to partition based on the modulus of the customers’ IDs, which helped us deliver value faster by simplifying the partitioning logic and reducing required setup.

 “To partition the data in a way that least impacted our engineers’ existing habits and methods, we first invested a lot of time into understanding how our engineers use Elasticsearch”